Conflict Avoidance in Social Navigation -- a Survey: Taxonomy

-The distinction between \textbf{social cues and social signals} is useful and will be used in our discussions in the next sections, but is not included as an attribute in the taxonomy.
-How a robot can best communicate with humans is a rich and versatile research area; and is taken into consideration through \textbf{observability} and \textbf{communication} in the taxonomy.
-To discuss such communication more accurately, we make the distinction between cues and signals \citep{vinciarelli2009social}.
-Cues are the low-level inputs that the robot can receive or send, such as: gaze, position, language, etc. Signals, on the other hand, are emotions, personality, and other traits that are more high-level.
-Signals discussed in the context of social navigation usually serve a purpose in conflict resolution, and the way to implement them in a robot (or detect them in a human) is through social cues.
+The distinction between \textbf{social cues and social signals} \citep{vinciarelli2009social}$^{R2,R3}$ is used in this survey, but they are not included as attributes in the taxonomy.
+Cues are the low-level inputs that the robot can receive or send, such as gaze, position, language, etc. Signals, on the other hand, are emotions, personality, and other traits that are more high-level.
+Signals discussed in the context of social navigation usually serve a purpose in conflict avoidance, and the way to implement them in a robot (or detect them in a human) is through social cues.
+How a robot can best communicate with humans is a rich and versatile research area; and is taken into consideration through the attributes \textbf{observability} and \textbf{communication} in the taxonomy.

-One attribute that is relevant in a broader context than social navigation is \textbf{focused vs. unfocused interaction}. \citet{goffman2008behavior} defines these terms to categorize scenarios in which the robot and the human share their focus (shared attention) vs. scenarios in which the robot and the human share an environment, but not attention. \citet{rios2015proxemics} use this attribute to identify different types of navigational behaviors in robots: minimizing probability of encounter, avoiding collisions, passing people, staying in line, approaching humans, following people, and walking side-by-side.
+One attribute that is relevant in a broader context than social navigation is \textbf{focused vs. unfocused interaction}. \citet{goffman2008behavior}$^{R2,R3}$ defines these terms to categorize scenarios in which the robot and the human share their focus (shared attention) vs. scenarios in which the robot and the human share an environment, but not attention. \citet{rios2015proxemics} use this attribute to identify different types of navigational behaviors in robots: minimizing probability of encounter, avoiding collisions, passing people, staying in line, approaching humans, following people, and walking side-by-side.
 Because the papers in this survey revolve around conflicts, the robot and the human do not share focus, and hence all included papers involve strictly unfocused interactions.
 Focused vs. unfocused interaction are not considered as part of the taxonomy.